PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/youtube-dl/28/answer-0-1-2(2).md

             numstr = '0%s' % numstr
         else:
             base = 10
-        codepoint = int(numstr, base)
+        num = int(numstr, base)
-        if codepoint < 0x110000:
+        if num <= 0x110000:
-            return compat_chr(codepoint)
-    return entity
+            return compat_chr(num)
+    return ''  # Return an empty string if the value is not within the valid range
 ```

-This code adds a check to see if the `codepoint` value is less than 0x110000 before converting it to a character.
-If the check fails, it returns the original entity without converting it.

-With this modification, the code should pass the failed test without impacting other successfully passed tests.
+With this fix, the _htmlentity_transform function will return an empty string if the Unicode code point is outside the valid range, and the program will not throw a ValueError.